-This summer, we took a family camping trip to Stone Mountain, Georgia.
+This summer, we met my family in Georgia to camp at Stone Mountain.
 It was our first time camping with kids and I was worried about them getting bored.
-However, that didn’t happen.
-There were so many things to do at Stone Mountain that we didn’t get to do everything that we wanted to!

-I bought Stone Mountain All-Attractions Pass tickets at the same time I booked our campsite.
-This ticket kept us busy for an entire day and we didn’t even get to do everything that was included on the pass!
+I bought Stone Mountain All-Attractions Pass tickets when I booked our campsite.
+This ticket kept us busy the entire weekend and we didn’t even get to do everything that was included on it!